 This number doesn’t only give a power value, but a range as well.

 All electric bikes have pedal assist built-in.
-Not all of them, however, have throttle.
+Not all of them, however, have throttle functionality.
 The reason is that in many places around the world (like Europe, for example) throttle is not legal.
 In the USA throttle is legal.
-And since manufacturers have served these market for years before e-bikes came to the US, they are gradually applying the changes.
+And since manufacturers have served these markets for years before e-bikes came to the US, they are gradually applying the changes.

 Many people prefer having a throttle as an option even though they use a pedal assist system (PAS) most of the time.

-All ebikes today use most-common 18650-type batteries (same are used in Tesla cars).
+All electric bikes today use the most common 18650-type batteries (same are used in Tesla cars).
 They are usually manufactured by either Samsung, LG or Panasonic.
 Cheaper bikes can feature no-name batteries, but these are not recommended.

-The battery block itself can be however different from bike to bike.
-They can be either proprietary or generic.
-The first are usually installed in more expensive bikes and are harder (and more expensive) to replace.
-Generic batteries, however, may not look that fancy, but are easily replaceable.
+The battery block itself can be different from bike to bike.
+These batteries can be either proprietary or generic.
+The first is usually installed on more expensive bikes and is harder (and more expensive) to replace.
+Generic batteries, however, may not look that fancy but are easily replaceable.

 V (volts) * ah (amp-hours) = Watt-hours (Wh)

 48V * 10ah = 480 Watt-hours